 - Then what's the deal with the 8 year old Shinji that you fight?
 Why does he have that name?

 - Archer wasn't as well-known as "real" heroes, but he was infamous: Rin and Shinji were, from what Archer says, with him from the beginning, so they would have been known accomplices.
 When Archer gets turned in, Shinji "redeemed" himself, possibly being dubbed a hero, since Archer had pissed off/terrified powerful people.
 Archer dies a criminal, Rin (who left, but didn't turn against him) retains a similar status, and Shinji is remembered as a hero.
-"Rin," as a terrorist/freedom-fighter, is inspired to adopt the name, and "Shinji" is the equivalent of a thirteen-year-old gamer with a Batman, Chuck Norris, or Theodore Roosevelt-inspired username.
+"Rin," as a terrorist/freedom-fighter, is inspired to adopt the name, and "Shinji" named himself after a pop-culture 'hero.'

 - He changed his mind, is currently working on more stuff with Fate and even EXTRA itself.
 He said he's really feeling it.